YoHaNoMe/Casting-Agency/README.md

 - In the request *Body* You have to specify:
 ```
 {
-    "name": "The name of the user",
+    "name": "The name of the actor",
     "age": 40,
-    "gender": "the gender of the user (male / female)"
+    "gender": "the gender of the actor (male / female)"
 }
 ```